Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Theoretical formalism

 \section{Theoretical formalism}

-In this work, we calculate the collision properties of the $^{87}$Rb-$^{87}$Rb-$^{40}$K system in $J^{\Pi}=0^{+}$ symmetry. $m_{i}$(i=1,2,3) represent the masses of the three atoms $^{87}$Rb, $^{87}$Rb and $^{40}$K, respectively.
+In this study, we investigate the collision properties of the $^{87}$Rb-$^{87}$Rb-$^{40}$K system in $J^{\Pi}=0^{+}$ symmetry.
+The masses of the three atoms, $^{87}$Rb, $^{87}$Rb, and $^{40}$K, are denoted by $m_{1}$, $m_{2}$, and $m_{3}$, respectively.
 We employ Delves's hyperspherical coordinates and introduce the mass-scaled Jacobi coordinates.
-The first Jacobi vector $\vec{\rho}_{1}$ is chosen to be the vector from atom 1 to atom 2, with reduced mass $\mu_{1}$, and the second Jacobi vector $\vec{\rho}_{2}$ goes from the diatom center of mass to the third atom, with reduced mass $\mu_{2}$. $\theta$ is the angle between $\vec{\rho}_{1}$ and $\vec{\rho}_{2}$.
-The hyperradius $R$ and hyperangle $\phi$ are defined as\\
+The first Jacobi vector $\vec{\rho}_{1}$ is chosen to be the vector from atom 1 to atom 2, with reduced mass $\mu_{1}$, and the second Jacobi vector $\vec{\rho}_{2}$ goes from the diatom center of mass to the third atom, with reduced mass $\mu_{2}$.
+The angle between $\vec{\rho}_{1}$ and $\vec{\rho}_{2}$ is denoted by $\theta$.
+The hyperradius $\rho$ and hyperangle $\phi$ are defined as\\

 and\\